AlonKoren/PTM_project/README.md

 # Advanced Software Development Project

-Building a server-side project from top to bottom, which gets search problems from the client and returns the "best" solution according to the search algorithms. while using the following elements:
+Building a server-side project from top to bottom, which gets search problems from the client and returns the "best" solution according to the search algorithms.<br />
+While using the following elements:

   - Having an emphasis on the right use on Solid, Grasp and Design Patterns principles.
   - An extended use in Java Generics.